adrianeme134-cmd/8bit_CPU/README.md

 ---

 ## Future Work

-- Create top-level CPU integration connecting all modules
+- Create top-level CPU datapath connecting all modules
+- Create custom ALU module without the use of built-in `+` and shift operators
-- Implement branching and jump logic
+- Finish Finite State Machine logic
-- Add immediate value and I/O instructions
-- Extend instruction set
+- Testbench all modules
+- Make sure integers are signed (2s compliment)
+- Possible Floating point unit in the far future after all other modules work